Classifying toric surface codes of dimension $7$: Introduction

-The ideal code would have $n$ small (ridiculously long codewords are irritating to deal with) and $d$ large so that the code can correct as many errors as possible.
+The ideal code would have $n$ small (long codewords are hard to work with computationally) and $d$ large so that the code can correct as many errors as possible.
 For this reason, classifying toric codes based on their dimension is useful in finding patterns as to what shapes give better codes.
-In doing this, we find all polygons that generate different codes for $k=7$ and their minimum distances.
-Our main theorems are as follows:
+To do this, one first finds all polygons that generate codes of dimension $k$ and computes their minimum distances.
+Then, various methods can be used to separate codes with the same minimum distance.
+This work was initiated by \cite{LSchwarz}, which classified toric surface codes with dimension $k\leq 5.$ The $k=5$ case was completed in \cite{dim5} and the $k=6$ case was done in \cite{LYZZComplete}.
+In \cite{HLYZZ}, the $k=7$ case was mostly completed.
+We achieved the results of \cite{HLYZZ} independently, and in this note we focus on correcting an error in the classification given by \cite{HLYZZ} and disproving one of their conjectures.
+The strategy to classify toric surface codes with dimension $k=7$ follows the strategy given in the $k\leq 6$ cases.
+One first determines the possible polygons with $7$ lattice points:

 \begin{theorem} Every toric surface code with $k=7$ is monomially equivalent to a code generated by one of the $22$ polygons in Figure \ref{fig:k7}. \end{theorem}